List of Bungo Stray Dogs characters: Elise

 Named after the main character in The Dancing Girl (舞姫, Maihime).
-Elise is a young girl with blonde hair and blue eyes under the care of Ōgai Mori, whom she calls "Rintarō" as a reference to Ōgai Mori's birthname, Rintarō Mori.
-As a manifestation of Mori's ability, her existence as a human is unclear, though she considers the mafia to be her family, and is stated to be Mori's young wife.
-Many people dislike Mori for this reason, considering the fact that Elise is 10 years old.
+Elise is a young girl with blonde hair and blue eyes under the care of Ōgai Mori, whom she calls "Rintarō" as a reference to the author Ōgai Mori's birthname, Rintarō Mori.
+As a manifestation of Mori's ability, her existence as a human is unclear, though she considers the mafia to be her family, and Mori refers to him as his wife.
+Many people dislike Mori for this reason, considering the fact that Elise looks like she's 10 years old.
+Elise acts like a typical child, being bossy, whimsical, and throwing a tantrum if she doesn't like something.
+She often pesters Mori for sweets to which he always indulges.
+Despite her apparent dislike for Mori, she seems to be fond of him deep down, even though she doesn't like the fact Mori can have her bail him out of trouble whenever he wants to.